 We value the importance of personal safety, the safety of our workmates, visitors to our operations, and to the public in all areas, at all times.

 We are committed to minimising incident rates in our business, and we specifically focus on the high-risk activities which span across the farming and forestry sectors.

-Our board, chief executive and senior management all play an active role in health and safety.
-This focus, coupled with a strong safety management programme across our businesses means we are doing as much as we can to keep our staff and manuhiri safe.
+We all play an active role in health and safety.
+This focus, coupled with a strong safety management programme across our businesses means we are doing as much as we can to keep our kaimahi (staff) and manuhiri (visitors) safe.